salilab/imp/doc/manual/cmake_config.md

 files for that dependency, reporting success if it finds them.
 Next, it will often try to build a small C or C++ test program that uses those headers and libraries.
-If this fails the dependency cannot be used (and CMake will, somewhat confusing, report that the dependency was first found and then not found).
+If this fails the dependency cannot be used (and CMake will, somewhat confusingly, report that the dependency was first found and then not found).
 To fix issues like this, check the CMake error log in `CMakeFiles/CMakeError.log` to see what failed.
 In some cases this can be fixed by modifying the flags passed to the C or C++ compiler.
 For example,